What is No Peeking Theater?

 Casting and "Looking the Part"

 Every actor has been there.
 You had a stellar audition, but the role is given to someone who “looks the part”.
 No Peeking is changing the dynamic of auditions.
 No headshots are necessary, auditions are often recorded video and audio reels electronically sent, and the roles are given based on the capacity to best embody the characters needed for the production.
-Because the content is the most powerful force that drives each production, the an actor’s ability to transform personas is more highly valued.
+Because the content is the most powerful force that drives each production, an actor’s ability to transform personas is more highly valued.
 This allows the productions to be the most honest form of conveying a story, without limiting any of us from what powerfully influences us all when creating judgement: Appearance.

 Combining Fine Art Forms

 Because No One has written for a blind, sensory, theatre form, No peeking accepts ALL GENRES AND FORMS of written work.
-We accept but to are not limited to accepting poetry, personal narratives, fiction, creative non-fiction, songs, etc. The strength and execution of the written work is what determines its capacity to be produced by our cast and crew.
+We accept but to are not limited to accepting plays, poetry, personal narratives, fiction, creative non-fiction, songs, etc. The strength and execution of the written work is what determines its capacity to be produced by our cast and crew.
 Our only criteria for written work is that is must be ORIGINAL WORK.